magedshoman7/bus-delays/README.md

 calc_headways: Calculates the headway (the time interval between successive vehicles on the same route) at each stop, and saves the result to a new file.
 calc_dwell: Calculates the dwell time (the time spent at a stop) at each stop based on real-time data, and saves the result to a new file.
 calc_merged: Merges the results of the previous calculations (delay, headway, trip duration, dwell time, and cycle time) into a single file, and saves the result to a new file.

+A detailed description for what each code does is included as comments within the code file.